EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 When the app runs, your 'safe data' directory will be mounted within the container, at the path `/safe_data`.
 Your 'safe data' directory is inferred as follows:

-* Your 'safe data' directory is chosen to be the first `/safe_data/PROJECT_DIRECTORY` subdirectory found where `PROJECT_DIRECTORY` shares its name with one of the your user groups.
-For example, if you are a member of a user group `your-project` and there is a `/safe_data/your-project` directory, then that is your 'safe data' directory that is mounted at `/safe_data` within the container.
+* Your 'safe data' directory is chosen to be the first `/safe_data/PROJECT` subdirectory found where you are a member of a either user group called `PROJECT` or called `PREFIX-PROJECT`.
+For example, if there is a `/safe_data/yourproject` directory and you are a member of a `yourproject` or `someprefix-yourproject` user group, then `/safe_data/yourproject` is your 'safe data' directory that is mounted at `/safe_data` within the container.
+If no such directory can be found, then the app will fail.
-* However, if there is a `safe_data` directory in the your home directory (i.e., `$HOME/safe_data`) on the back-end, then that is chosen in preference to any `/safe_data/PROJECT_DIRECTORY` as your 'safe data' directory that is mounted at `/safe_data` within the container.
+* However, if there is a `safe_data` directory in the your home directory (i.e., `$HOME/safe_data`) on the back-end, then that is chosen as your 'safe data' directory that is available mounted at `/safe_data` within the container.

 You can mount additional existing directories or files within the container via the **Container runner command-line arguments** field in the form by using Apptainer or Podman-specific command-line arguments to mount the directories or files.
 An example, mounting `${HOME}/my_content` into as container at `/mnt/my_content`, is as follows: